SRHgroup/IMPROVE_paper/README.md

 Paper_figures consist of code for all figures in the paper

 ## Models
 All the saved models from the 5-fold cross validation.
+The folder i found in https://github.com/SRHgroup/IMPROVE_tool (no neeed for storage twice ;) )

 # Contact informations